magento/devdocs/src/guides/v2.3/frontend-dev-guide/css-topics/using-fonts.md

 Once this is done, do a static content deploy and use the font family across the website wherever it is needed.

 {:.bs-callout-info}
-Note: When adding font subset, replace '&' with '&amp;' because it would create an ambiguity while parsing HTML entities inside HTML attributes.
+When adding font subset, replace '&' with '&amp;' because it would create an ambiguity while parsing HTML entities inside HTML attributes.

 ## Overview of Magento's Icon CSS